I have a question about:

 Budget Direct Health Insurance pays public hospital benefits in a shared room, provided you've served all other waiting periods.
 A benefit limitation period of 24 months applies to:

-- gastric banding and all obesity surgeries, psychiatric and renal dialysis (Top Hospital cover)
+- gastric banding and all obesity surgeries and renal dialysis (Top Hospital cover)

 - What is Extras health insurance cover?